KC2016/ebay_car_sales/README.md

 ## Setup

-The code was made run in the DataQuest platform using:
+The code was made and run in the DataQuest platform using:
 - Jupyter Notebook
 - [pandas](https://pandas.pydata.org/)
 - [NumPy](https://numpy.org/)